 1Choose a place free of distractions.
 When deciding how to talk to your family or partner about the vacation, choose a location that is not noisy.
 For instance, do not talk to your family or partner when they are watching TV or talking on the phone.
 Talking during dinner, for instance, might be a good time to discuss visiting family on your vacation.X

 2Listen to what your family or partner says.
 Pay careful attention to their words.
 Nod, lean forward, and make eye contact to show you’re listening.
 Be active when listening.
 If you have questions or want clarification about something your partner or family says, don’t be afraid to ask.XRephrase what your partner or family member says occasionally so as to ensure you’re understanding their main argument in favor of visiting family on your vacation.For instance, if you have a partner, they might say, “Our vacation will take us very close to where my family lives and it would be easy for us to visit them.”
-You might sum up their statement by asking, “Oh, so you think it would convenient for us to visit your family on vacation?”Encourage your family to share with you exactly what their problem is with you not visiting them on your vacation.X Say things like “I’m really interested in why it’s so important that I visit you, my family, during my vacation.”
+You might sum up their statement by asking, “Oh, so you think it would be pretty convenient for us to visit your family on vacation?”Encourage your family to share with you exactly what their problem is with you not visiting them on your vacation.X Say things like “I’m really interested in why it’s so important that I visit you, my family, during my vacation.”

 3Empathize with your family.
 Empathy is the ability to put yourself in someone else’s shoes.
 In other words, imagine the situation from their perspective.
 If the conflict is between you and your partner, ask yourself how you’d feel if you wanted to see your family on vacation and they did not want to.
 If the conflict is between you and your family, ask yourself how you would feel if they did not want to visit you on their vacation.XTry not to see the discussion as a contest.
 Just because you and your family (or you and your partner) have different ideas about how to spend your vacation doesn’t mean that either of you loves the other any less.XIf you have a partner, think about their reasons for not wanting to visit family during your vacation.X Perhaps, for instance, they’d prefer to spend their vacation relaxing by the beach because their company had a tough quarter and they want to relax.
 Perhaps your partner does not enjoy spending time with your family.
 Maybe your partner thinks that you visit your family too often, and wants to make the vacation a time when the two of you can connect without the pressures of either your family or theirs.